Tetsu – New Menu, New Surprises

 Kawa Ebi Karaage (deep-fried river shrimps)

 These teeny shrimps make a fun crunchy snack.
-In Japan, they are also sold in the form of packet-sized tidbits for people to munch on!
+In Japan, they are also sold in the form of packet-sized titbits for people to munch on!
 Personally I’m not a huge fan of tiny, dry shrimps.
-I prefer them to be plump and juicy, so that you can get the full-on prawn flavor!
+I prefer them to be plump and juicy, so that you can get the full-on prawn flavour!

 Renkon chips (deep-fried lotus root)